-Middle and high school students have proven they wish to publish their scientific findings after completing an experiment or science project, and they are capable of doing so.
+High school students have proven they wish to publish their scientific findings after completing an experiment or science project, and they are capable of doing so.
 As science publication evolves, we know more students will publish and receive transparent feedback.

-After 12 years of publishing the Journal of Emerging Investigators, we are embarking on a new project that will change the landscape for middle and high school students to publish their preliminary work and receive feedback.
+After 12 years of publishing the Journal of Emerging Investigators, we are embarking on a new project that will change the landscape for high school students to publish their preliminary work and receive feedback.

 JEI with our partners will develop the first preprint server for secondary students.
 Post your paper and receive feedback from scientists all on a transparent and free platform.